LordSnoosh/SEIR2222/work/w10/d2/01-react-state.md

 How we do we persist non-state data?

-It depends upon whether that component needs its own copy of that data or not.
+It depends upon whether that component needs its own copy of that data or not...

 #### Component Does **Not** Need Its Own Copy of the Non-State Data